President's Choice: Product lines

-Eat Together Campaign
+Eat Together marketing campaign

 In 2017, PC began their Eat Together campaign, focusing on the idea that sharing meals increases happiness and is generally beneficial for people.
 The campaign uses a new slogan each year, focusing on societal issues such as disconnection due to technology, eating alone in the workplace, and social media influence.
 In 2019, in addition to encouraging people to look away from their screens to spend more time with family, it encouraged them to "live in the present moment" rather than focusing on social media.
 The campaign included short commercial videos.
 The initial online campaign (2017) received over 11 million views and 27,000 shares.
 In 2019, the annual commercial received 1.1 million views within its first two months.

-PC's 2021 Eat Together commercial is a 90-second film that features British-American philosopher Alan Watt’s speech “The Dream of Life”, with landscapes, and people participating in sports and other life experiences.
+PC's 2021 Eat Together commercial was a 90-second film that features British-American philosopher Alan Watt's speech “The Dream of Life”, with landscapes, and people participating in sports and other life experiences.